 Moreover, it can be valuable for targeting users who are looking for answers or solutions to specific problems.

-Semrush also offers Topic Research for finding long-tail keywords that can help you optimize your content for better search engine rankings.
+SEMrush also offers Topic Research for finding long-tail keywords that can help you optimize your content for better search engine rankings.
 To use this tool, you simply need to enter a keyword or topic related to your business or website.
-Semrush will then generate a list of related topics and subtopics, along with associated long-tail keywords and their search volumes.
+SENrush will then generate a list of related topics and subtopics, along with associated long keywords and their search volumes.

 Another way to find long-tail keywords is to focus on your Unique Selling Proposition (USP).
 Think about what makes your business or product unique, and use that to identify specific keywords that your audience might be searching for.